 Numerous published research articles demonstrate improved patient outcomes as a result of exercise during cancer recovery.
 Moderate physical activity exercise has a profound effect on energy levels5,12 and increases overall quality of life.10,13 Exercise has also been found to promote a healthy body weight,14,15decrease oxidative stress,16 and boost immunity.17 …

 Namely, its influence on the inflammatory immune response18 leads to a reduction in cell differentiation and proliferation related to chemotherapy treatment.19 Moreover, exercise has a positive effect on metabolic, genetic, and neuroendocrine function,18 leading to lower levels of circulating sympathetic hormones, which are implicated in fatigue, depression, and pain.20–22

-Despite other investigations that have supported the efficacy of exercise during cancer treatment, nationally <5% of patients are ever referred to a cancer rehabilitation program.26 A reported 88% of patients did not even receive education on the importance of exercise during treatment.27 Public funding and lack of resources has been identified as a significant barrier to national exercise oncology programs.27,28 Other known barriers include lack of general knowledge about the need to stay physically active during and after cancer therapy, qualified personnel,29 and available programs.27…
+Despite other investigations that have supported the efficacy of EX during cancer treatment, nationally <5% of patients are ever referred to a cancer rehabilitation program.26 A reported 88% of patients did not even receive education on the importance of exercise during treatment.27 Public funding and lack of resources has been identified as a significant barrier to national exercise oncology programs.27,28 Other known barriers include lack of general knowledge about the need to stay physically active during and after cancer therapy, qualified personnel,29 and available programs.27…

 Results: The resulting dataset consisted of 1493 total hospital encounters for 147 unique patients.
-The results statistically demonstrate a positive effect of exercise oncology during cancer care, in terms of reductions in overall cost per patient pre- to post-intervention…”
+The results statistically demonstrate a positive effect of EX oncology during cancer care, in terms of reductions in overall cost per patient pre- to post-intervention…”